 Our club constitution and bylaws are available in PDF format:

-The BGSC Annual General Meeting typically takes place in either May or June, following the fall season and our fiscal year end of March 31..
+The BGSC Annual General Meeting takes place in May following the fall/winter season and our fiscal year end of March 31.

 The minutes of the previous year's AGM are also approved at the AGM and are then posted on our website.

 Our club policies and procedures are available in PDF format and can be downloaded at the following location:

 Our Club is run by 7 elected Executive Members along with elected age group coordinators from U6 through U18.
 These positions are elected yearly at our AGM in late Spring.

 The day to day activities of the Club are administered by a Club Manager.
 This person oversees all Club events such as the Remembrance Day Tournament, Club Photo Day and age group wrap-ups.
 The position also includes Club bookkeeping and accounting, player registration and practice and game field scheduling for all age groups.

 The Club also has a webmaster to oversee our Club website as well as a Referee Coordinator who administers and schedules all game officials.